The Hockey Players Winning Smile Guide

 While helmets and pads are standard, players often underestimate the importance of mouthguards and other oral protective gear for their safety.
 Here’s what every hockey player should have:

-- Custom-Fitted Mouthguards: The cornerstone of protection.
-These guards are crafted by your general dentist to fit your teeth and jaw perfectly.
+• Custom-Fitted Mouthguards: The cornerstone of protection.
+Your general dentist crafts these guards to fit your teeth and jaw perfectly.

 Even amateur and youth players should treat mouth protection as part of their standard uniform.
-Your mouth is just as important to protect as your head, and much harder to repair if damaged.
+Your mouth is just as essential to protect as your head, and much harder to repair if damaged.

 Read more: What to do before a dental emergency